-Citizens' interest in politics and their participation in the political process have been on the decline in recent decades.
+Political Knowledge Score: 6 Citizens' interest in politics and their participation in the political process have been on the decline in recent decades.
 Obtaining their information primarily from television, most citizens are poorly informed.
 Television stations devote little time to any political topic and tend to prefer talk shows where people express their views, rather than using prime-time hours for political information.
 Information follows mobilization, rather than the other way around, evidenced by the protest movements against TTIP and CETA.
 Information is often provided on a certain topic once a group of citizens or political activists have succeeded in attracting media attention.
+Social networks tend to unfortunately substitute for traditional media in this information process.
+This contributes to the diffusion of unverified and fake news to such a point that, like in many other countries, the overall information issue becomes a problem for the proper functioning of democracy.
+There is also a strong bias in favor of petty news to the detriment of more complex informative pieces concerning, for example, health care policy or the fight against poverty.

 One of the problems with government information is that politicians tend to hide the truth or to minimize harsh realities.
 Since the Socialist government's economic policy U-turn in 1983, governments have tried to hide necessary measures or reforms behind a veil of euphemistic language.
 This kind of action "by stealth" may initially be successful, but it does not enhance political awareness among citizens and it also fuels populist feelings at both ends of the political spectrum.
 Both in his electoral campaign and in his first months in office, President Macron has introduced a new approach that involves clearly and openly addressing problems and necessary reforms.
 It remains to be seen if, and to what extent, this may enhance citizen's information and the quality of public debate.
+Though at present, Macron's attempt to "speak truth to the people" has been criticized as a manifestation of arrogance and an indifference to the situation of the poor.